danwerner21/6x0x-DOS65/README.md

 A>
 ```

-CONGRADULATIONS!
+CONGRATULATIONS!
 Your 6x0x SBC is now running DOS/65.
 You should be able to see your SD card as drive "A" and can now run any of the internal DOS commands.

 #### Save the running OS in RAM on to the boot area of the SD card
 The next steps we need to accomplish is to load a few key programs on to the SD card, and save the OS into the boot area of the SD card to allow us to boot the system without an attached PC.